WhiskyTangoFawks/LunarFalloutPlus/README.md

 1. Pick your Profile: "Life in the Ruins", or "Life in the Ruins - CreationClubPaints" if you have the required set of creation club paint jobs
     -  Creation Club Profile - Copy the creation club files from your `fallout4/data directory` into the `[NODELETE] CreationClub Paint Jobs` mod folder
 2. (Optional) Download and install into the mod `[NODELETE] Cross Skin Packs` the Strigidae and Brotherhood Recon Expeditionary Suit skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.
-3. The Difficulty and Customisation in Mod Organizer
+3. The `Difficulty and Customisation` section in Mod Organizer - for people who want to tweak thing a little.
     * `[NODELETE] Cross Skin Packs` : the downloaded cross skins go here
     * `QoL Tweaks` : Minor quality of life tweaks, disable any you don't want
     * `Vanilla Hud - No Sneak Indicator` : Removes the sneak indicator from the HUD